SoEBeS/blog.soebes.io/content/posts/2023/01/2023-01-11-apache-maven-surefire-version-3-dot-0-0-m8-release.md

 The Apache Maven team is pleased to announce the release of the [Apache Maven Surefire Plugin, version 3.0.0-M8](https://maven.apache.org/plugins/maven-surefire-plugin/).

-The release contains 111 bug fixes.
+The release contains 18 fixes and enhancements.
 Again we received contributions from the community in form of bug reports and bug fixes.
 Thank you and keep them coming!